callixte-girard/YoutubeChannelLeecher/README.md

 # PROGRESS
 ### To-do
+- fix problem with method `attemptStreamDownload()` / error with `vid.download(cst.path_downloads)`
+- download videos directly in a folder named like user/channel name
+- detect video length asap (ideally, in all videos section) —> possibility to ignore videos above a certain length
 - manage direct videos : 'Diffusé en direct le 30 nov.
 2017'
 - auto-detect which part of the raw title contains video number, if any
 - prevent video loading from stalling when window is not visible/active